126.96.36.199 Study & training

-Social security law precludes full-time students from qualifying for JSP, unless they are required to undertake a course of full-time education or training as a term of a Job Plan.
+Social security law precludes full-time students from qualifying for JSP, unless they undertake a course of full-time education or training as a term of a Job Plan.
 The intention of this is primarily to allow job seekers who are unlikely to find work with their existing skills to complete courses with a vocational focus that will enhance their immediate employability.

 Participation in a full-time course for JSP & YA (other) recipients - general rule

-For most JSP and YA (other) recipients, participation in a full-time education or training course can ONLY be approved by their provider.
+For most JSP and YA (other) recipients, participation in a full-time education or training course can generally only be approved by their provider.
 The study must be included as compulsory item in a job seeker's Job Plan, and can only be approved if the course is less than 12 months in duration and: